PEDESTRIAN ACCIDENT CLAIMS

-If you were injured as a pedestrian in a road accident, then contact our road traffic accident lawyers for free advice on whether you are be eligible to make a personal injury compensation claim for pedestrian injury.
+If you were injured as a pedestrian in a road traffic accident, then contact our lawyers for free advice on whether you are eligible to make a pedestrian accident claim for your injury.

 4. When do most pedestrian accidents happen?

-Road traffic accidents involving pedestrians can happen at any time, but are more common at night and during the winter, when the weather tends to be worse and the night’s longer, creating treacherous driving conditions.
+Road traffic accidents involving pedestrians can happen at any time but are more common at night and during the winter when the weather tends to be worse and the nights are longer.
 Fridays have also been found to be particularly dangerous days for road users in general.

 5. Who is at fault in a pedestrian accident?